jadecobra/python_tdd_exercises/source/how_to/make_person.rst

             'age': 30,
         }

-  the test passes.
-I typed the year of birth two times in the test, which means I have to make a change in two places every time I want a different value for it.

-* I add a :ref:`variable<what is a variable?>` to use to remove the repetition of the year of birth from ``test_person.py``
+* I typed the year of birth two times in the test, which means I have to make a change in two places every time I want a different value for it.
+I add a :ref:`variable<what is a variable?>` to use to remove the repetition of the year of birth from ``test_person.py``

   .. code-block:: python
     :lineno-start: 7